persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - results only for y0 and y1

-  - Optimization : item optim
+  - Optimization: item optim

-    - First page check the values :
+    - First page check the values:

       - x1 and x2 checked
-      - starting point : [0.2, 1.2, 1.]
+      - starting point: [0.2, 1.2, 1.]
       - check table behavior:

-        - unselect line : lower and upper bounds columns are disabled
+        - unselect line: lower and upper bounds columns are disabled
-        - unselect a lower bound : -inf symbol
+        - unselect a lower bound: -inf symbol
-        - unselect an upper bound : +inf symbol
+        - unselect an upper bound: +inf symbol
-        - if lower > upper bound : variable name in red, tooltip on the name and can not validate the page
+        - if lower > upper bound: variable name in red, tooltip on the name and can not validate the page
-        - if upper < lower bound : variable name in red, tooltip on the name and can not validate the page
+        - if upper < lower bound: variable name in red, tooltip on the name and can not validate the page
-        - if starting point not in the interval [lower bound, upper bound] : variable name in red, tooltip on the name and can not validate the page
+        - if starting point not in the interval [lower bound, upper bound]: variable name in red, tooltip on the name and can not validate the page
-      - set lower bounds : [0, 0, 0.9]
+      - set lower bounds: [0, 0, 0.9]
-      - set upper bounds : [10, 10, 1.1]
+      - set upper bounds: [10, 10, 1.1]

       .. image:: /developer_manual/validation/optimization_wizard_2nd_page.png
           :align: center

-    - Second page check the values :
+    - Second page check the values:

       .. image:: /developer_manual/validation/optimization_wizard_1st_page.png
           :align: center

-      - selected output : y1
+      - selected output: y1
-      - method : TNC
+      - method: TNC
       - change "Locality = Global"
       - TNC no longer available algorithm changed to "GD_MLSL"
       - revert "Locality" to "Any" and reselect "TNC"